How to have productive conversations.

 Approach the conversation intentionally.

 3. Ground yourself in the facts.
 The onslaught of devastation in the news is overwhelming.
-And, we’re all seeing different things: mainstream media outlets have been suppressing coverage of the extent of the genocide’s horrors for more than a year.
-The other person might not have all the facts: See our breakout box below for some crucial data points, or read JVP’s in-depth explainer of how we know that Israel is committing a genocide against Palestinians in Gaza.
+And, we’re all seeing different things: mainstream media outlets have been suppressing coverage of the extent of the genocide’s horrors.
+The other person might not have all the facts: See our breakout box below for some crucial data points, or read JVP’s in-depth explainer from 2024, which breaks down how we know that Israel is committing a genocide against Palestinians in Gaza.

 Useful facts and context

-• Israel has been indiscriminately bombing Gaza, where half the population is children.
+- Israel has been indiscriminately bombing Gaza, where half the population is children.
+Over 18,000 children have been killed.
+That’s nearly a third of all recorded deaths.

-• A majority of Jewish voters support the U.S. withholding shipment of some weapons to Israel until the Israeli government agrees to an immediate ceasefire.
+- A majority of Jewish voters support the U.S. withholding shipment of some weapons to Israel until the Israeli government agrees to an immediate ceasefire, and only 32% of Americans — and 8% of Democrats — approve of Israel’s military actions in Gaza.

 4. Explain yourself simply, and avoid shorthand or jargon.
 Describe the situation in your own words.
-When talking to a skeptical family member who is ready to be outraged, using terms like “genocide” right off the bat may be less effective than simply describing the situation, like how the Israeli government is indiscriminately and relentlessly bombing Palestinians.
+When talking to a skeptical family member who is ready to be outraged, using terms like “genocide” right off the bat may be less effective than simply describing the situation, like how the Israeli government is indiscriminately killing tens of thousands of Palestinians and blocking life-saving aid from reaching starving children.

 5. Listen first — then ask them what they know!
 Often, people know less than they think they do.
 By simply asking calm questions and sharing facts, you can help them realize that they may be missing pieces of the story.